Last Minute Gift Ideas

 More Inclusive Toys Are Being Made

-Another reason individuals with special needs may require different toys and electronics is because of the sensory issues they may have.
+Another reason individuals with functional needs may require different toys and adaptive devices is because of unique ways of processing.
 Just as mainstream toys are designed to help children learn and grow, these individuals still need to learn and grow, but they need toys that take into account their struggles with paying attention, loud noises and bright lights.
-There’s just no point in giving a child a toy that’s going to cause them frustration or a meltdown because it’s too loud or they can’t use the switch.

 Holiday Gift Guide for Those with Special Needs